Have Tom Cruise Ever Won An Oscar?

 A: No, Tom Cruise has never won an Oscar.
 Despite his talent and numerous nominations, he has yet to secure the prestigious award.

 While Tom Cruise may not have an Oscar on his shelf, his contributions to the film industry and his ability to captivate audiences worldwide are undeniable.
-Regardless of the lack of recognition from the Academy, Cruise’s talent and dedication continue to make him one of the most respected and beloved actors in Hollywood.
+Regardless of the lack of recognition from the Academy, Cruise’s talent and dedication continue to make him one of the most respected and beloved actors of our time.